IBM-Blockchain-Archive/fabric-boilerplate/README.md

 6. `docker-compose build`

 ## Tests
 Chaincode, angular and NodeJS should all be unit tested.
 We included a simple test for the chaincode and will add other frameworks later.
-Run with `npm run test`.
+Run with `npm test`.
+The quickest way to write chaincode is probably to start with a test.

 # Troubleshooting
 - `no rows in result set`: The memberservice remembers something outdated.
 Stop your app and run `./clean.sh`.